dbrumley/fuzzing-cloudshell-tutorial/lab1.md

    * Create a new project by clicking the "plus" icon at the top of the screen.
 ![Create new project](https://raw.githubusercontent.com/dbrumley/fuzzing-cloudshell-tutorial/master/assets/images/create-new-project.png)
-   * Select Mayhem docker registry, and the `forallsecure/tutorial/lighttpd` image.
+   * Select the Mayhem docker registry, and the play icon next to the `forallsecure/tutorial/lighttpd` version 1.14.15 image.
 ![Choose dockerhub
    image](https://raw.githubusercontent.com/dbrumley/fuzzing-cloudshell-tutorial/master/assets/images/project-from-registry.png)